UTRGV students will use Twitter to cover Texas Governor debate

-HARLINGEN, Texas (ValleyCentral) — Robert Velez, a political science professor at the University of Texas Rio Grande Valley, is utilizing Twitter in the classroom setting to help with engagement on politics.
+HARLINGEN, Texas (ValleyCentral) — Robert Velez, a political science professor at the University of Texas Rio Grande Valley is utilizing Twitter in the classroom setting to help with engagement in politics.

 “Most of my classes are geared towards student engagement.
 And I viewed this as another opportunity to do that,” Velez said.